How to Improve Order Fulfillment Processes: 3 Tactics to Boost Pick Speed

-In order picking, the smallest of changes can have enormous impact.
+In order picking, the smallest of changes can have an enormous impact.
 Order picking and replenishment can represent up to 50% of labor costs: meaning that any reduction can have an enormous impact on a warehouse’s bottom line.

-Reducing order fulfillment times even slightly can result in dramatic gains for companies, improving worker productivity, company revenues, and profits - without adding to labor costs, or expanding physical warehouse space.
+Reducing order fulfillment times even slightly can result in dramatic gains for companies, improving worker productivity, company revenues, and profits - without adding to labor costs or expanding physical warehouse space.

-Consider making these changes, for a significant improvement in picker productivity and fulfillment speeds:
+Consider making these changes for a significant improvement in picker productivity and fulfillment speeds:

 1. Reduce Walking Time